The 25 best managers in men's world football - ranked

 Currently in charge of: Aston Villa

-Unai Emery genuinely had people believing that Aston Villa were title challengers for about two months of this season's Premier League.
+Unai Emery genuinely had people believing that Aston Villa were title challengers for about two months of last season's Premier League.
 That's simply insane.

 The Spaniard has massively overachieved in the Midlands and has put plenty of other Premier League coaches to shame following Villa's success.